wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-component-versioning-v1.md

 The SLA is defined in terms of a "Support Window".
 A Support Window refers to the period of time that an HDInsight cluster version is supported by Microsoft Customer Service and Support.
 An HDInsight cluster is outside the Support Window if its version has a **Support Expiration Date** past the current date.
 A list of supported HDInsight cluster versions can be found in the table above.
 The support expiration date for a given HDInsight version X (once a newer X+1 version is available) is calculated as the later of:

 - Formula 1: Add 180 days to the date HDInsight cluster version X was released.
-- Formula 2: Add 90 days to the date HDInsight cluster version X+1 (the subsequent version after X) is made available in the Azure Management Portal.
+- Formula 2: Add 90 days to the date HDInsight cluster version X+1 (the subsequent version after X) is made available in the Azure Classic Management Portal.

 The **Deprecation Date** is the date after which the cluster version cannot be created on HDInsight.

-> [AZURE.NOTE] Both HDInsight 2.1 and 3.0 clusters run on Azure Guest OS [Family 4](/documentation/articles/cloud-services-guestos-update-matrix), which uses the 64-bit version of Windows Server 2012 R2 and supports .NET Framework 4.0, 4.5. and 4.5.1.
+> [AZURE.NOTE] Both HDInsight 2.1 and 3.0 clusters run on Azure Guest OS [Family 4](/documentation/articles/cloud-services-guestos-update-matrix/), which uses the 64-bit version of Windows Server 2012 R2 and supports .NET Framework 4.0, 4.5. and 4.5.1.

 ## Hortonworks release notes associated with HDInsight versions##